University Endowment Lands: Government and politics

 For provincial elections, the UEL falls under the Vancouver-Point Grey electoral riding.
-The current Member of the Legislative Assembly is David Eby.
+Since 2013, the Member of the Legislative Assembly has been David Eby, who became premier of British Columbia in 2022.
+From 2011 to 2013, the riding was represented by then-premier Christy Clark.

 For federal elections, the UEL is in the Vancouver Quadra electoral riding.
-The seat is held by Joyce Murray.
+The seat is held by Wade Grant.